shierc/oTree/download.md

 - Initial setup may take 5-10 minutes.
 - When the app window launches, click the buttons to create a new deploy and  choose a location to store your project files.
 - Click runserver button
-- Initial setup will take several minutes to download and setup.
-It may take 5-10 minutes.
 - Note: the oTree launcher is not installed as an app in your Applications folder.
 To reopen the launcher, simply run oTree.sh again.

 ## After installing